 “[…when] (the tunnel) was driven through.
 And this was the way in which it was cut through: While […] (were) still […] axe(s), each man toward his fellow, and while there were still three cubits to be cut through, [there was heard] the voice of a man calling to his fellows, for there was an overlap in the rock on the right [and on the left].
 And when the tunnel was driven through, the quarrymen hewed (the rock), each man toward his fellow, axe against axe; and the water flowed from the spring toward the reservoir for 1200 cubits, and the height of the rock above the head(s) of the quarrymen was 100 cubits.”

-Siloam Inscription & Hezekiah’s Tunnel (The New Jerusalem Mosaic, Hebrew University) Describes the circumstances for the carving of the tunnel in biblical times and the finding of the inscription in modern times.
-Copy of this page at Jewish Virtual Library: (Siloam Inscription, Hezekiah’s Tunnel.)
+Hezekiah’s Tunnel (Jewish Virtual Library) Describes the circumstances for the carving of the tunnel in biblical times.
+Follow this by reading Siloam Inscription, which describes the finding of the inscription in modern times.

-Gihon Spring (Engines of Our Ingenuity, Univ. of Houston) Presents one explanation for the irregular design of the tunnel.
+Gihon Spring (Engines of Our Ingenuity, University of Houston) Presents one explanation for the irregular design of the tunnel.

 Hezekiah’s Tunnel (Zionism Dictionary) A historical description of the tunnel, discussing the biblical and historical context of this ancient marvel.

 Siloam Inscription (Jewish Encyclopedia) This is an extensive article on the inscription, including sections titled “Description,” “The Work Described,” and “Date of the Work.”